Albert Brisbane: Death

 After his return to the United States in 1889, Brisbane soon became ill and was forced to seek a change of climate to improve his health, traveling to North Carolina, before heading south to Florida, that winter.
 Together with Bates, Brisbane again moved north to Richmond, Virginia early in the spring of the following year.
 Good health did not return, however, and late in April Brisbane became bedridden and began to await his inevitable death.

 Albert Brisbane died in Richmond early in the morning on May 1, 1890.
 His body was transported home to Western New York and where he was buried in the Batavia Cemetery in Batavia, alongside his parents and previous wife Sarah.

 Descendants

 Brisbane's son, Arthur Brisbane, became one of the best-known American newspaper editors of the 20th century.
 The papers of father and son are held together as Brisbane Family Papers collection by the Special Collections Research Center of Syracuse University in Syracuse, New York.
-The Albert Brisbane material is housed in one archival box and includes biographical material, correspondence, microfilm of his diaries from the 1830s, and a 56-page autobiography dated London, 1881.
+The Albert Brisbane material, housed in one archival box, includes biographical material, correspondence, microfilm of his diaries from the 1830s, and a 56-page autobiography dated London, 1881.

 Albert's great-grandson, Arthur S. Brisbane, was appointed Public Editor of The New York Times in June 2010.